-"A wonderful book ... it is a great asset for couples who have not yet made a decision or who have already decided on a path forward.
-For childbirth educators, this is an important read that will introduce you to new options of perinatal hospice and palliative care, and help you serve as another source of support for families that face this type of birth and loss."
+"A wonderful book ... it is a great asset for couples who have not yet made a decision or who have already decided on a path forward." — International Journal of Childbirth Education

 “My team frequently counsels families coping with the heartache of managing a fetus or child with severe malformations that result in a life-limiting condition.
 We offer Ms. Kuebelbeck’s book to them, as many have found it a comforting resource.
 Her personal story and compassionate insights can help some families face the practical and emotional challenges they find along their journey."